LeARN: Learnable and Adaptive Representations for Nonlinear Dynamics in System Identification: Preliminary

 \subsection{Meta-Learning}

-Meta-Learning~\citep{9428530} is a mechanism for learning to learn.
-It improves the knowledge to best optimize a meta-objective given different tasks.
-Model Agnostic Meta-Learning (MAML)~\citep{finn2017modelagnosticmetalearningfastadaptation} provides a gradient-based framework to leverage meta-learning approaches to different kinds of tasks while being agnostic to the learning framework and the architecture of the neural network model.
-For MAML, the bi-level meta-learning problem can be formulated as:
+Meta-Learning~\cite{c11} is a mechanism of learning to learn.
+It seeks parameters that optimize a meta-objective over a distribution of tasks.
+Model Agnostic Meta-Learning (MAML)~\cite{c12} provides a gradient-based framework to leverage meta-learning approaches to different kinds of tasks while being agnostic to the learning framework and the architecture of the neural network model.
+For MAML, the bi-level meta-learning problem can be formulated as

-, where the optimal meta-parameters \( \theta^* \) minimizes the average evaluation loss across \( M \) tasks.
+where the optimal meta-parameters \( \theta^* \) minimize the average evaluation loss across \( M \) tasks.
 Each task \( i \) is associated with a task-specific loss function \( \ell_i \), a training dataset \( \mathcal{D}_i^{\text{train}} \), and an evaluation dataset \( \mathcal{D}_i^{\text{eval}} \).
 The task-specific parameters \( \phi_i \) are derived by applying a gradient-based adaptation mechanism which adapts the meta-parameters \( \theta \) to the task using the task's training dataset.
 Here, \( \mu_{\text{meta}} \geq 0 \) is the regularization coefficient.
 This formulation ensures that the meta-parameters \( \theta \) are well-suited for adaptation across a variety of tasks.
-Meta-learning based approaches have been used in adaptive control to model the residual aerodynamical interactions~\citep{O_Connell_2022}, ~\citep{shi2020neuralswarmdecentralizedcloseproximitymultirotor} for control.~\citep{richards2021adaptivecontrolorientedmetalearningnonlinearsystems} meta-learns an adaptive controller based on closed-loop tracking simulations.
-However, none of these attempt to meta-learn the basis functions to model the full system dynamics.
+Meta-learning based approaches have been applied to system identification in linear time-varying settings~\cite{lin2020sysid} and for Koopman-based modeling of nonlinear systems with parametric uncertainty~\cite{han2025mako}.
+They have also been used in adaptive control to model residual aerodynamical interactions~\cite{c3},~\cite{c18} for control.~\cite{c19} meta-learns an adaptive controller based on closed-loop tracking simulations.
+Our work differs in that we use meta-learning to learn the basis function library used in SINDy-style sparse identification, operating directly on the physical state and control variables rather than on a latent representation.
+As we will see in Sec.~\ref{sec:Method}, meta-learning provides an effective initialization for parameterized basis functions, ensuring rapid adaptation across varying system dynamics.